 You do not want to let the bats live inside your attic or gable vent.
 I want to quickly go over a few concerns with them being allowed to stay.
 First and foremost, if the bats are simply hanging out on the outside of the bug screen on the inside of your gable vent you might think that is ok.
 It is not.
 Over time the guano build up will rot through the screen or the sheer weight of the bats will break free of the simple screen and then they are roosting inside your attic.
 We posted videos on our Youtube channel showing how destructive bat guano is to wood.
 It makes the wood look like wet cardboard over time.
 Secondly, a build-up of guano can lead to odors that are absorbed by all construction material and it will take such a long time to get rid of the musty odor.
 Lastly, anyone with a compromised immune system would not want to be exposed to bat guano for an extended period of time.
 I know the internet is overwhelming to read and alarming with listing all of the diseases people can get from bats.
 Just limit your exposure…

 YOU NEED TO HIRE A PROFESSIONAL to get the BATS OUT!
 Our team utilizes methods that are custom-tailored to suit each individual structure and situation.
 We implement safe & humane removal techniques to ensure that NO bats are ever harmed in the process.

 We can remove the bats quickly!
 We either remove them by hand or install a one-way valve to safely get them OUT.

-This is the process of sealing up the home so bats cannot get back in and we offer a 10-yr Warranty with NO ANNUAL FEE.
+This is the process of sealing up the home so bats cannot get back in and we offer a FREE 2-year warranty with optional LIFETIME renewal!

 We can remove the guano then use hospital-grade deodorizer that is anti-viral, anti-microbial and anti-bacterial.